-Scientists have long searched for cannabis’s origin.
+Scientists have long searched for the origins of cannabis.
 Or, at the very least, for the original wild landrace strain of this infamous medicinal plant.
 Common thought placed the original plant in locations across Asia.
 However, scientists weren’t so sure of the precise original location.

 That was until recently when a study of fossilized pollen found the location of the first cannabis species.